 .E.
 Governing Law.
 THIS ILA AND THE RIGHTS AND REMEDIES OF THE PARTIES HERETO SHALL BE GOVERNED BY, CONSTRUED AND ENFORCED IN ACCORDANCE WITH THE LAWS OF THE STATE OF MISSISSIPPI, WITHOUT GIVING EFFECT TO CONFLICT OF LAWS PRINCIPLES.
 Each party as a condition to its right to enforce or defend its rights under or in connection with this, (i) agrees that any action with respect to this ILA shall be brought exclusively in the United States District Court for the District of Mississippi, (ii) accepts for itself and in respect of its property, generally and unconditionally, the jurisdiction of this court, and (iii) irrevocably waives any objection, including, without limitation, any objection to the laying of venue or based on the grounds of forum non conveniens, which it may now or hereafter have to the bringing of any action in such jurisdiction; provided, however, that any party may assert in an action in any other jurisdiction or venue each mandatory defense, third-party or similar claim that, if not so asserted in such action, may thereafter not be asserted by such party in an original action in the court referred to in clause (i) above.

 F. NON-INCLUSIVE; NON-BINDING.
-THIS ILA DOES NOT CONTAIN ALL TERMS AND PROVISIONS OF THE FULL AND COMPLETE AGREMENT ONTENDED TO BE COMPLETED.
-THIS ILA: (1) IS MERELY INTENDED TO PROVIDE AN INTERIM ARRANGEMENT FOR INITIATION OF THE ASSET MAMGEMENT SERVICES UNTIL SUCH TIME AS THE PARTIES HAVE COMPLETED AND FINALIZED THE FULL AND COMPLETE CONTRACT BETWEEN THE PARTIES.
-THE PARTIES AGREE THAT THEY HAVE HAD THE BENEFIT OF COUNSEL IN PREPARING THIS LETTER OF INTENT, AND THEY FURTHER AGREE THAT NO ACTIONS ON THE PART OF EITHER PARTY SHALL BE DEEMED TO RENDER THIS ILA A BINDING OBLIGATION WITH RESPECT TO THE PROVISIONS CONTAINED IN ARTICLE I AND THE SUBJECT MATTER OF THE PROPOSED TRANSACTIONS.
+THIS ILA DOES NOT CONTAIN ALL TERMS AND PROVISIONS OF THE FULL AND COMPLETE AGREMENT INTENDED TO BE COMPLETED FOR THE LONGER TERM TRANSACTION, AND DOES NOT BIND ANY PARTIES FOR THE PURPOSES OF THAT TRANSACTION.
+THIS ILA: (1) IS MERELY INTENDED TO PROVIDE AN INTERIM ARRANGEMENT FOR INITIATION OF THE ASSET MANAGEMENT SERVICES UNTIL SUCH TIME AS THE PARTIES HAVE COMPLETED AND FINALIZED THE FULL AND COMPLETE CONTRACT BETWEEN THE PARTIES, AND THE REQUISITE APPROVALS HAVE BEEN OBTAINED BY ALL PARTIES.
+THE PARTIES AGREE THAT THEY HAVE HAD THE BENEFIT OF COUNSEL IN PREPARING THIS LETTER OF INTENT, AND THEY FURTHER AGREE THAT NO ACTIONS ON THE PART OF EITHER PARTY SHALL BE DEEMED TO RENDER THIS ILA A BINDING OBLIGATION WITH RESPECT TO THE PROVISIONS CONTAINED HEREIN AND THE SUBJECT MATTER OF THE PROPOSED TRANSACTIONS.

 G..
 Relationship of the Parties.
 The Parties shall not be deemed in a relationship of partners or joint ventures by virtue of this ILA, nor shall either Party be an agent, representative, trustee or fiduciary of the other.
 Neither Party shall have any authority to bind the other to any agreement.
 EPMI shall be an independent contractor with respect to the Services hereunder.
 Neither EPMI nor its employees, subcontractors, vendors or suppliers, or the employees of any such parties employed in the performance of the services to be rendered, shall be deemed to be the agents, employees or servants of The Cities.
 This ILA shall not constitute EPMI as the legal representative or agent of The Cities, nor shall EPMI have the right or authority to assume, create, and incur any liability or obligation, express or implied, against, in the name of, or on behalf of The Cities.
 This ILA is not intended to create, and shall not be construed to create, a relationship of partnership or an association for profit between The Cities and EPMI.
+Notwithstanding anything in this Agreement to the contrary, the Parties agree and acknowledge that (i) EPMI is not (and will not be) providing to MDEA advice concerning trading commodity interests, and (ii) EPMI is not acting as a commodity trading advisor (as defined in the Commodity Exchange Act).